0 Comment

 Employee Recognition Program can drive Cultural Change

-The biggest challenge in managing a multi-generational workforce is to ensure high engagement and motivation levels of the entire workforce.
+The biggest challenge in managing a multi-generational workforce is ensuring high engagement and motivation levels across the entire workforce.

 Bridging gaps in skills, expertise, learning abilities, and use of technologies across generations can help create a positive work culture.